MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 ---
-title: Introduction to building a piano in WebXR using BabylonJS
+title: Building a piano in WebXR using BabylonJS
-description: Complete this course to learn how to build a functioning 88-key piano keyboard in WebXR using BabylonJS
+description: Complete this tutorial series to learn how to build a functioning 88-key piano keyboard in WebXR using BabylonJS
 author: JING1201
 ms.author: t-jinglow
 ms.prod: mixed-reality